Obesity Management Study

-Background: This project brings together the AAFP’s public health initiative, Americans in Motion-Healthy Interventions (AIM-HI) and the YMCA of Greater Providence.
-The study will evaluate a practice improvement program to improve family physicians’ ability to engage community resources and link to existing, evidence-based obesity prevention programs, the YMCA Diabetes Prevention Program (DPP), or the YMCA Healthy Lifestyle program (HLP).
+Background: This project brought together the AAFP’s public health initiative, Americans in Motion-Healthy Interventions (AIM-HI) and the YMCA of Greater Providence.
+The study evaluated a practice improvement program to improve family physicians’ ability to engage community resources and link to existing, evidence-based obesity prevention programs, the YMCA Diabetes Prevention Program (DPP), or the YMCA Healthy Lifestyle program (HLP).

-Overview of Methods: This 24-month demonstration project will examine a quality improvement project that links 5 to 7 primary care practices to an existing community resource at the YMCA in Greater Providence, Rhode Island.
-It will use a multiple time trial quasi-experimental design with a mixed methods analysis to evaluate primary outcomes at the practice level and secondary outcomes at the patient level.
-Practices (n=5 to 7) will be recruited at one time point and evaluated as the unit of analysis.
-Patients (n=12-20 per practice) will be recruited by practices using a rolling recruitment strategy and evaluated at the patient level accounting for nesting within practices.
-Control participants from an original pilot study of the YMCA-DPP will be used as a retrospective control group and will be supplemented by two additional groups of patients within each office, those that are referred to the community resource but do not engage and those that attend educational activities within the practices but do not seek a referral to the community resource.
+Overview of Methods: This 24-month demonstration project examined a quality improvement project that links 5 to 7 primary care practices to an existing community resource at the YMCA in Greater Providence, Rhode Island.
+It used a multiple time trial quasi-experimental design with a mixed methods analysis to evaluate primary outcomes at the practice level and secondary outcomes at the patient level.
+Practices (n=5 to 7) were recruited at one time point and evaluated as the unit of analysis.
+Patients (n=12-20 per practice) were be recruited by practices using a rolling recruitment strategy and evaluated at the patient level accounting for nesting within practices.
+Control participants from an original pilot study of the YMCA-DPP were used as a retrospective control group and were supplemented by two additional groups of patients within each office, those that are referred to the community resource but do not engage and those that attend educational activities within the practices but do not seek a referral to the community resource.

 - Aim 1: Engage community resources (YMCA staff) to foster a lifestyle change environment within 5 to 7 primary care practices using an existing, evidence-based quality improvement (QI) initiative while simultaneously working with the practices to create a linkage to an existing, evidence-based obesity prevention program and other services offered at the local YMCA.